 All aspects of criminal justice history, c.1750-present; the historiography of nationalism; the social history of poverty and welfare; memoirs and autobiographies as historical sources.

-Current research projects include a broad history of the Vagrancy Act (1824) and its manifold impacts on English society, a history of the development and impact of Photofit as a technology of police identification, and a theoretical piece analysing the genesis and trajectory of historical criminology.
+Current research projects include a broad history of the Vagrancy Act (1824) and its manifold impacts on English society.

-I am currently supervising three Ph.D. students, as below, but Ph.D. applications on any of the above topics are welcome.
+I am currently supervising two Ph.D. students, as below, but Ph.D. applications on any of the above topics are welcome.
 For informal advice, please contact me as detailed above..

 |International Centre for Comparative Criminological Research (ICCCR)||Centre||Faculty of Social Sciences|

 |International Centre for the History of Crime, Policing and Justice||Centre||Faculty of Arts|

 Policing, ‘Science’ and the Curious Case of Photo-FIT (2020-09)